StephenQuigley/apip/README.md

 ```

 ## Usage
-The "APIP" makes three utilities available to the user; create, activate, and makerequirments.
+The "APIP" makes three utilities available to the user; initialise, activate, and makerequirments.
 ### Initialise
-The create function automates the typical tasks involved in starting a project; creating a new directory, readme, requirments file, version control repository, remote repository, and virtual environment.
+The initialise function automates the typical tasks involved in starting a project; creating a new directory, readme, requirments file, version control repository, remote repository, and virtual environment.
 ```bash
 Initialise <projectname>
 ```